carnotbraun/ecopredict/README.md

-# EcoPredict: Predicting Urban CO2 Emissions Using Distributed Learning
+# EcoPredict: Assessing Distributed Machine Learning Methods for Predicting Urban Emissions

 EcoPredict is a framework designed to predict CO2 emissions in vehicular networks using **Centralized**, **Federated**, and **Split Learning** techniques.
 It processes data from Roadside Units (RSUs) to create models that help reduce emissions in urban environments.